brainfucksec/neovim-lua/README.md

 ## Disclaimer

+* This configuration is in development version.
+See: `Version` on [init.lua](nvim/init.lua) file.

+* The configuration is being migrated from VimL (Vim Script) to Lua, for now many `.vim` files are still used.

-As all my setups I try to follow the [KISS](https://en.wikipedia.org/wiki/KISS_principle) principle, probably some concepts may not be valid for everyone, then feel free to take what you need but don't install anything without checking first!
+* As all my setups I try to follow the [KISS](https://en.wikipedia.org/wiki/KISS_principle) principle, probably some concepts may not be valid for everyone, then feel free to take what you need but don't install anything without checking first!
+---

+#### Thanks to all the authors of the sources mentioned above and to all the others from whom I "stole" some configs :)